Teaming Up to Investigate Child Abuse

 The Child Abuse Response Effort (CARE) includes a multi-disciplinary team of professionals who are skilled at working with children and youth of all ages who are victims—or suspected victims— of traumatic abuse experiences.

 The goals of the CARE team are to minimize the trauma to child victims and their families, reduce the number of duplicate interviews children must endure, and increase the rate of prosecution.

-We help children and families heal from the aftermath of abuse in a safe and nurturing setting.
-Please do not hesitate to call Child Protective Services or our Crisis Line if you suspect your child — or a child you know — is being abused.
+Please do not hesitate to call Child Protective Services or our Helpline if you suspect your child — or a child you know — is being abused.